 MintMCP's deployment options:

-The managed cloud approach provides:
+The managed SaaS-first approach provides:

 - Enterprise deployment options aligned to organizational data handling requirements